BitcoinAndLightningLayerSpecs/WebBTC/docs/docs/addresses/getAddress.md

 # Get addresses from wallet

-The `getAddresses` method is called to obtain an address from the onchain wallet of the wallet.
+The `getAddresses` method is called to obtain an onchain address from the wallet.

 > **_NOTE:_**
 WebLN implementations might choose to implement this method when exposing access to the onchain wallet.